yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_rag/basic_rag.md

 Compared to LLM's responses that are relied on its own internal knowledge, RAG exhibits the following advantages:

-**Improved Accuracy and Reliability**: By supplementing the LLM's knowledge with current, factual information from external sources, RAG can significantly reduce hallucinations and increase the accuracy of generated content.
+* **Improved accuracy and reliability**: By supplementing the LLM's knowledge with current, factual information from external sources, RAG can significantly reduce hallucinations and increase the accuracy of generated content.

-**Superior Performance on Knowledge-Intensive Tasks**: RAG excels in tasks that require specific, detailed information, such as question-answering, fact-checking, and research assistance.
+* **Superior performance on knowledge-intensive tasks**: RAG excels in tasks that require specific, detailed information, such as question-answering, fact-checking, and research assistance.

-**Continuous Knowledge Updates**: Unlike traditional LLMs, which require retraining to incorporate new information, RAG systems can be updated by simply modifying the external knowledge base.
+* **Continuous knowledge updates**: Unlike traditional LLMs, which require retraining or continuous pretraining to incorporate new information, RAG systems can be updated by simply modifying the external knowledge base.
 This allows for more frequent and efficient knowledge updates.

-**Domain-Specific Information Integration**: RAG enables the integration of specialized knowledge from particular fields or industries, making it possible to create more focused and accurate outputs for specific domains.
+* **Domain-specific information integration**: RAG enables the integration of specialized knowledge from particular fields or industries, making it possible to create more focused and accurate outputs for specific domains.

 ## RAG Frameworks